-Middle school math teachers will be using a curricular resource, College Preparatory Mathematics (CPM) Core Connections Courses 1-3, to teach your student the grade-level Idaho Content Standards for Mathematics.
+Middle school math teachers will be using a curricular resource, CPM Core Connections Courses 1-3, to teach your student the grade-level Idaho Content Standards for Mathematics.

 Your middle school student will have their own physical copy of the textbook and access to an electronic textbook (e-book) to use in both the classroom and home this year.

 This textbook bases their approach to math learning on three guiding principles: cooperative learning, problem-based learning, and mixed, spaced practice.